keestu/CommonScripts/README.md

     a.
 While starting your global script code declare the object. e.g. var mouseLoc = defineMouseLocationObject();
     b.
-Good practice: If you have a code that needs to be executed while exit run the desctructor. e.g. mouseLoc.destroy();
+Good practice: If you have a code that needs to be executed while exit;
+    run the desctructor.
+        e.g. mouseLoc.destroy();
     c.
 Use the getters namely getX and getY to get the coordinates. e.g. mouseLoc.getX();